Real-time forecasting within soccer matches through a Bayesian lens: Results and Discussion

 \subsection{Primary results}

 For the main analysis, the focus is on understanding the predictive accuracy of the proposed methodology.
 In order to assess that, we split the dataset -- $90\%$ of the data are used for training the model, while the remaining $10\%$ are used as the test data.
 The results reported in this section correspond to this split, whereas in \Cref{subsec:robustness} we shall check the robustness of the algorithm by considering different training and test datasets.
-All calculations are carried out using RStudio Server 2022.02.3 (R version 4.2.0).
+All calculations are carried out using RStudio Desktop (R version 4.3.1) using a 16-core 32GB processor.
+The codes for running the main algorithms are made publicly available on a GitHub repository maintained by the first author.
 The library \texttt{future.apply} is used for parallel computing while \texttt{e1071} and \texttt{ranger} are used for the competing models.
+Note that the parallelization is used to reduce the computational time for the estimation of $90$ independent models, one for each time-point.